 “Really?”

-In the Wolf’s Hide Quest, a total of eleven people had died.
-After recovering the corpses (looting them), the group retraced their hard-earned path back up the snowy mountain trail.
+In the wolf-slaying operation, eleven people had died.
+After recovering the bodies (looting), we retraced our path up the snowy mountain we’d barely climbed before.

 But Kessler didn’t.
-Instead, it felt like he was observing my every move.
+It was like he was studying my every move.

 [You have acquired Dew of Twilight.]